gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 When prompted for a hostname, I went with the default: `kali`.

-After setting the hostname, I skipped the domain name section since I’m not joining this VM to any domain - it’ll operate standalone within LAN subnet.
+After setting the hostname, I skipped the domain name section since I’m not joining this VM to any domain — it will operate standalone within the LAN subnet.

 > 💡 No need to manually configure networking since pfSense’s DHCP server automatically assigned an IP address to the Kali VM via the internal LAN switch.
 This kept the installation smooth and hands-off at the network stage.